 Creativity and innovation are essential components of human progress and development.
 Throughout history, creative thinkers and innovators have driven major advances in science, technology, medicine, art, and culture.
 They have revolutionized the way we live, work, and interact with the world around us.
-Today, creativity is more important than ever as we face a complex future full of uncertainty and possibility.
+Creativity is more important today than ever as we face a complex future full of uncertainty and possibility.

 World Creativity and Innovation Day (WCID) is an annual celebration on April 21st to raise awareness about the importance of innovation in solving global challenges.
 It reaffirms 17 central principles agreed upon by the United Nations for the growth and happiness of humanity.

 At ABA Centers of America, our mission is to spread awareness about autism spectrum disorder (ASD) and the many wonderful qualities those on the spectrum possess.
 Chief among these is innovation, the ability to think differently about the world’s problems and find solutions where others can’t.

 Several WCID tenets overlap with the cause of autism awareness.
 These are:

 - Creativity and innovation can be learned and taught.